-See the section, 1.10 Interest Rate Risk.
+See the section, 1.7 Interest Rate Risk.

-The Purchased Home Loan Receivables bear a fixed or a variable interest rate but the Issuer will pay interest on the Listed Notes issued in connection with its acquisition of such Purchased Home Loan Receivables based on Euribor for three month.
-The Issuer will hedge this interest rate risk by entering into the Hedge Agreements with the Hedge Counterparties.
+The Purchased Home Loan Receivables bear a fixed or a variable interest rate based on three-month Euribor, six-month Euribor, twelve-month Euribor or three year Bons du Trésor à intérêts Annuels (BTAN) but the Issuer will pay interest on the Listed Notes issued in connection with its acquisition of such Purchased Home Loan Receivables based on Euribor for three month.
+The Issuer will hedge this interest rate risk by entering into the Hedge Agreements with the Hedge Counterparties